How to take a claim to the Disputes Tribunal in New Zealand

 What is the Disputes Tribunal?

-The Disputes Tribunal provides a means of settling a claim or dispute in a way that is considerably faster and cheaper than the standard court system.
+The New Zealand Disputes Tribunal provides a means of settling a claim or dispute in a way that is considerably faster and cheaper than the standard court system.
 It was formerly called the "Small Claims Tribunal".

 The Tribunal is less formal than the standard courts.
 The parties present their own cases at Tribunal hearings, with no lawyers being permitted to attend.
 Each case is heard before a "referee", rather than a judge.

 There is a limit on the size of claims that the Tribunal can hear.